 Some additional tips are very important to bear in mind when it comes to sitting down on the bench and learning to play a fugue or any other type of polyphonic music.

 This posting is not about how to play, or perform, a fugue once it's notes are learned and already under the fingers and feet; it's about how to LEARN one in the first place.

-There's a special process involved with that -- and there are some performers who seem to be able to get away with ignoring this process, but these are rare exceptions; the vast majority of learners find it necessary to embrace the practicing of all polyphonic music in general, and fugues in particular, in a special way to assure them of success [See blog, Practicing & Memorizing, Part I].
+There's a special process involved with that -- and there are some performers who seem to be able to get away with condensing the steps involved or ignoring the process altogether, but these are less common; the general run of players find it necessary to embrace the practicing of all polyphonic music in general, and fugues in particular, in a special way to assure them of success [See blog, Practicing & Memorizing, Part I].